 - Any grade 12 English (C) or (U)

 - Computer competency in relevant software

-Prior to commencing placement, all students must have current:
+Prior to commencing placement (Semesters 3 and 6 only), all students must have current:

 Vulnerable Sector Criminal Record Check